Windows 11 Gets New Tabbed File Explorer

 Windows 11’s File Explorer will also have a night mode.

 Despite announcing and even showing the new software, Microsoft did not detail when it will be available to all users.
-The expectation is that the update that brings the new feature will be available later this year on Windows 11 22H2.
+The update that brings the new feature is expected to be available later this year on Windows 11 22H2.
 It’s also unclear whether Microsoft will bring the new File Explorer to Windows 10.